 The Antiquities Act was originally intended to give the President and Congress the tools to protect our country’s natural heritage quickly and effectively for generations to come.
 However, this laudable goal can only be achieved if national monuments are created using a science-based decision-making process that takes into considerable account the crucial role that hunting, angling, recreational shooting, and trapping play in conservation through the American System of Conservation Funding.

 - Monument designations should be developed through a public process that generates support from local sportsmen and women and appropriate state and local governments.

-- Reasonable public access should be retained to enable continued hunting, fishing, and recreational target shooting opportunities.
+- Reasonable public access should be retained to enable continued hunting, fishing, trapping, and recreational target shooting opportunities.

 - Monument proclamations should clearly stipulate that existing management authority over fish and wildlife populations will be retained by state fish and wildlife agencies with the flexibility necessary to fulfill their public trust responsibilities to conserve fish and wildlife, achieve wildlife management objectives, establish seasons and bag limits, and regulate method-of-take.

 - Legislation or proclamations establishing national monuments should explicitly state that active habitat management practices are authorized within monument boundaries to ensure that wildlife management objectives can be met.

 - Existing sporting opportunities should be upheld, and the historical and cultural significance of hunting and fishing explicitly acknowledged in monument proclamations.

 - In most instances, where it is a historic and existing use, recreational shooting can be managed to be compatible with the stated purpose of a national monument, and therefore should be recognized as a compatible activity in the respective monument proclamation or legislation.